“Little roller up along first. Behind the bag. It gets through Buckner! Here comes Knight, and the Mets win it.”

 Ray: Well I never stopped being able to hit.
 I hit .295 and .305 the two years I played every day previous, and then 1984 I got hurt, I pulled a rib cage muscle and then a quad muscle.
 I had six cortisone shots that year and didn’t tell anybody I was hurt, even when I got to New York I was hurt.
 But I just kept playing and in ’85 I had my shoulder operated on and my elbow, so I just wasn’t healthy.
 I just wasn’t healthy; it’s a lot like Ryan Zimmerman this year in that he has struggled the last couple of years after being a really great player all those years before.
 You can’t play if you’re hurt, not up to your capabilities and they were seeing a player that wasn’t hitting on all cylinders.

-So that winter of ’85 I always started working out early and I usually wait until after Thanksgiving, and then the next day after Thanksgiving I would go nonstop from then to spring training.
+That winter of ’85 I always started working out early and I usually wait until after Thanksgiving, and then the next day after Thanksgiving I would go nonstop from then to spring training.
 Running, lifting, plyometrics, swimming and all kinds of things to be strong.
-But I was 32 and approaching my 33rd birthday and I knew that I could still hit, my arm wasn’t what it was, and I continued to have this reoccurring problem with my right quad where I had torn it and never really got it repaired.
-But I got in such good shape that through lifting and dieting and everything when I went to spring training I was strong.
-Davey pulls me aside and says man, you look better than you’ve looked since the early ‘80s, and I said Davey I’m strong, I feel good.
-And he says are you ready to play every day?
-And I said I am.
+I was 32 and approaching my 33rd birthday and I knew that I could still hit, my arm wasn’t what it was, and I continued to have this reoccurring problem with my right quad where I had torn it and never really got it repaired.

 We were playing in Orlando that night, and I hit a home run.
 The next day I hit a home run, I was hitting about .350 in spring.
 Catching everything, fielding like I was 20-years-old and then the season opens.
 We’re in Pittsburgh and we get rained out and HoJo was scheduled to play against the right-hander.
 Fast-forward a couple of days later we faced a left-hander and I hit a home run.
 Fast forward we faced three more left-handers in the next four or five days and I hit home runs in every game and I had six home runs by the first ten days.